Every Scout Deserves a Trained Leader!

-- Scoutmasters and Assistant Scoutmasters are considered trained when they have completed Youth Protection, This is Scouting, Scoutmaster Specific Training, and Introduction to Outdoor Leader Skills.
+- Scoutmasters and Assistant Scoutmasters are considered trained when they have completed Youth Protection, New Leader Essentials, Scoutmaster Specific Training, and Introduction to Outdoor Leader Skills.

-- Pack or Troop Committee Members are considered trained when they have completed Youth Protection, This is Scouting, and Committee Specific Training.
+- Pack or Troop Committee Members are considered trained when they have completed Youth Protection, New Leader Essentials, and Committee Specific Training.

 Training of adults to successfully deliver the Boy Scout program has evolved into a well-presented, thorough, curriculum of courses to be completed in sequence.
 Here are the courses you need to fulfill your commitment of an adult leader.